kr239/A500-DRAM-Board/README.md

 This Rev3 design reduces the component count, the board size and improves the layout and routing considerably.

 Project is all done in KiCad 5.1.2

+If you've been linked to this project from elsewhere - please note, while I might occasionally have some of these PCB's available, I don't typically have these produced and for sale, except for testing.
+I'll add in a link on PCBWay

 # Bill of Materials